 This roasted butternut squash curry chicken soup is aromatic, savory and satisfying.
-The curry spices complement the nuttiness of the roasted squash perfectly!
+The curry spices compliment the nuttiness of the roasted squash perfectly!
 Slow-cooked chicken broth and meat (recipe here) supply the protein for a satisfying meal.

 The thigh and leg meat from a cooked chicken hold up well when added to soup, without falling apart as breast meat often does.
 Are there eaters in your house who find dark meat rather strong, so you often have chicken thighs or drumsticks left over?
 In my house, those people say that in this soup, the cumin and curry seasonings, plus the mellowness of the coconut milk, are what they taste most, and they like this meal a lot!